ogquetz/foryou/README.md

 * read aloud and
 * changed, played with, recoded with kids.

-SVG (and JS and CSS).
+SVG and JS and CSS.

 Creative Commons license.
-Please have fun and share. http://creativecommons.org/licenses/by-nc-sa/4.0/
+Please have fun and share.

+http://creativecommons.org/licenses/by-nc-sa/4.0/